-7.5.
-Effect of Microarchitecture Parameters on VPC Prediction Performance on Java Applications
+7.5.1 Effect of BTB Size

-7.5.1.
-Effect of BTB Size Table 11 shows the effect of the baseline BTB size on VPC prediction performance on Java applications.
-Similarly to what we observed for C/C++ applications, VPC prediction provides higher performance improvements as BTB size increases.
+Table 6 shows the effect of the baseline BTB size on VPC prediction performance on Java applications.
+Similarly to what we observed for C/C++ applications [35], VPC prediction provides higher performance improvements as BTB size increases.
 However, with smaller BTB sizes, VPC prediction's performance improvement is smaller on Java applications than on C/C++ applications.
-For example, with a 512-entry BTB, VPC prediction improves the performance of Java applications by 6.3% whereas it improves the performance of C/C++ applications have very large indirect branch and target address working sets, VPC prediction results in a larger contention (i.e., conflict misses) in the BTB in these applications than in C/C++ applications, thereby delivering a smaller performance improvement.
+For example, with a 512-entry BTB, VPC prediction improves the performance of Java applications by 6.3 percent whereas it improves the performance of C/C++ applications by 18.5 percent [35].
+As Java applications have very large indirect branch and target address working sets, VPC prediction results in a larger contention (i.e., conflict misses) in the BTB in these applications than in C/C++ applications, thereby delivering a smaller performance improvement.
 Even so, the performance improvement provided by VPC prediction with very small BTB sizes is significant for Java applications.
 We conclude that VPC prediction is very effective on Java applications for a wide variety of BTB sizes.